These were found at Tomorrowland Light & Power Co. in the Magic Kingdom at Walt Disney World.

 * it's very hard to tell from the press photos released.

-Plastic Meatball's Labyrinth figures will be available later this year on their website
+Plastic Meatball's Labyrinth figures will be available later this year on their website.

-Zach Woliner for the heads up.
+Thanks to Zach Woliner for the heads up.

 We're back with another batch of rare Muppet performances.